Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Potential use cases

 \Cref{tab:arch-requirements} provides an overview of the main requirements envisioned for the use cases.
 Use cases can be characterized by several types of requirements.
-The work of~\cite{Pretschner2007} define several vehicular use cases and their characteristics in terms of deadline (soft/hard and interval), data complexity (simple/complex and large) and pattern (discrete/continuous).
+The study in~\cite{Pretschner2007} defines several vehicular use cases and their characteristics in terms of deadline (soft/hard and interval), data complexity (simple/complex and large) and pattern (discrete/continuous).

-The classification of vehicular services based on their required level of abstraction (from signal processing up to behavior decisions), temporal layer (from cycles of \qty{1}{\milli\second} to \qty{50}{\milli\second}) and spatial layer (from communication between sensors up to global communication scenarios) is proposed by~\cite{Jobst2016}.
-These criteria can be used within a descriptor file for the service to support selecting the best technologies/stacks.

-All these use cases require $N$ time critical services and $K$ services, allowing to prove the need for orchestration and schedulability of intra- and inter-vehicular services.
-In all these use cases, a certain vehicular service can either be fully deployed on one or more node or divided through multiple nodes / cluster of vehicles, with both scenarios considering the cloud as an option.

-Also common to all use cases is their need for time criticality.
-While the use cases do not necessarily focus on controlling the critical systems intra-vehicle such as power-train and braking subsystems, the are essential for other passive safety functionalities.
-For example, \textbf{the systems to be researched are not going to actuate on the brakes for collision avoidance, but might want to warn cars behind to slow down because there is a disabled person in the car.}